A retirement planning program can be developed from two perspectives.

 Recently I have been asking friends two questions;

 Although some do add that they have a financial plan.
 One which turns out to be a glossy folder with some questionable projections put together by a financial adviser ... not really much use without the complete retirement plan.

-My next question regarding their non-existent retirement plan is, "why not?".
+My next question regarding their non-existent retirement plan is, "Why not?".
 The answers are the usual reasons, or excuses, one hears about planning in general:

-I suppose that many of these reasons are true but unfortunately without any plan for retiring you'll be totally unprepared to manage the very challenges and unexpected events that will occur in your life.
+I suppose that many of these reasons are true but unfortunately without any plan for retirement you'll be totally unprepared to manage the very challenges and unexpected events that will occur in your life.

 You should start from the time you start working.
 The earlier you start, the better chance you have for success... to have adequate resources to meet your goals and objectives.